gsandf/knex-expo/README.md

 [![Dependencies Status](https://david-dm.org/tgriesser/knex.svg)](https://david-dm.org/tgriesser/knex)
 [![Gitter chat](https://badges.gitter.im/tgriesser/knex.svg)](https://gitter.im/tgriesser/knex)

+**This is a port to react-native.
+Require `react-native-sqlite-storage` to be installed and configured first.**

+Because there are limited tools for react-native platform, we only support "sqlite" driver now.

 > **A SQL query builder that is _flexible_, _portable_, and _fun_ to use!**

 A batteries-included, multi-dialect (MSSQL, MySQL, PostgreSQL, SQLite3, Oracle(including Oracle Wallet Authentication), WebSQL) query builder for